Routine Equine Veterinary Care

 Core Vaccinations

-The five core diseases that all have significant fatality rates in horse horses are:
+The five core diseases that all have significant fatality rates in horses are:

 - Rabies